github/codeql/docs/ql-documentation/ql-training-rst/intro-to-ql/intro-ql-java.rst

 A class has at least one supertype and optionally a **characteristic predicate**; it contains the values that belong to *all* supertypes *and* satisfy the characteristic predicate, if provided.

-Memember predicates are inherited and can be overidden.
+Member predicates are inherited and can be overidden.

 .. code-block:: ql